Valdr687/vervada-web/css/documentation.md

 # How this css does works ?
-- I will try to answer to you or the future myself, please than most of this will be written in french.
+- I will try to answer to you or the future myself, please note than most of this will be written in french.

 # Linktree.css